stolostron/ansible-collection.core/README.md

 <!-- Nothing past the blurb is shown without opening full README -->

+## Prerequisites

+Before using this collection, install compatible versions of Red Hat Advanced Cluster Management for Kubernetes and Ansible (or Ansible Automation Platform).
+Review the following documentation for more information.

 ## Red Hat Advanced Cluster Management for Kubernetes version compatibility

-Tested with Red hat Advanced Cluster Management for Kubernetes version 2.5.
+Tested with Red Hat Advanced Cluster Management for Kubernetes version 2.5.
 All versions before 2.5 are not supported.

 ## Ansible version compatibility